sfepy/sfepy/doc/primer.rst

    :align: right

-The tensile and compressive stresses that develop in the specimen as a result of the point loads P are a function of the diameter (D) and thickness (t) of the cylindrical specimen.
-At the centre of the specimen, the compressive stress is 3 times the tensile stress and the analytical formulation for these are, respectively:
+The tensile and compressive stresses that develop in the specimen as a result of the point loads P are a function of the diameter :math:`D` and thickness :math:`t` of the cylindrical specimen.
+At the centre of the specimen, the compressive stress is 3 times the tensile stress and the analytical formulation for these are respectively:

 .. math::
    :label: eq_tensile_stress